Most orders arrive within 3-6 business days via UPS Ground

 Insulation R-Values vs Radiant Barriers

 Insulation R-ValuesMost people are familiar with the term R-Value when discussing insulation properties.
-An R-Value is a measure of an insulation product's resistance to thermal heat transfer.
-It's a measure of how long it takes a heat "absorbing" product to absorb 100% of its potential and begin to transfer that heat out the other side of the product.
+An R-Value is a measure of the thermal resistance to heat transfer of a mass insulation product (like blown or batt fiberglass).
+It's a measure of how long it takes the heat "absorbing" product to absorb 100% of its potential and begin to transfer that heat out the other side of the product.

 Basically, a product with a higher R-Value is better than a similar product with a lower R-Value.
 A higher R-Value product takes longer to absorb 100% of it's potential and therefore, is more effective at "delaying" the transfer of heat.
 R-Values themselves don't mean much alone unless they are used to compare the effectiveness of different R-Value rated products.